MUKESH-NANI-IT/MyBlogs/clbmh612g0015fwnvhi7tdd6n.md

 ### **Custom Shapes and Icons:**

 Custom shapes and icons can be used in graphic design to add visual interest and focus to a design.
-They can also be used to create a memorable logo or brand identity, or to convey a message that words cannot express.
+They can also be used to create a memorable logo or brand identity or to convey a message that words cannot express.
 Custom shapes and icons can be created in a variety of ways, including hand drawing, vector drawing, or using a photo-editing program.
 Iconography is an important part of graphic design, as it can be used to quickly and effectively communicate a message or idea to viewers.

 # Tips: